zsiki/ls/doc/source/usersguide.rst

 #.
 Click on the Single Point Calculations icon in the toolbar to open the *Single Point Calculation* dialog..
 #.
 Select the Free Station from the *Calculation* group.
 #.
 Select the station id from the *Station (1)* list.
-The lis contains all stations.
+The list contains all stations.
 The stations with bold font have coordinates.
 #.
 The Target Points list is filled automatically.
 The list contains the known points, which were measured from the selected station.
 You can calculate the coordinates of one station at a time.
 #.
 Add two or more points to the Used Points list which will be used for calculation.
 If you would like to correct, use the *Remove* button.
 #.
 Click on the *Calculate* button.